-Section 3 activities must be reported to CDD staff prior to CDBG Planning grants funds being disbursed.Professional Services Agreements and Supplemental Conditions
+Section 3 activities must be reported to Community MT prior to CDBG Planning grants funds being disbursed.

+Limited Solicitation Procurement

+At a minimum, local governments are required to conduct limited solicitation (HUD’s Procurement by Small Purchase Procedures), which can be found in the CDBG Grant Administration Manual.
+Grantees must provide documentation that a minimum number of qualified firms were contacted in writing or via phone and provided formal quotes for consideration.
+Commerce recommends contacting 3-5 firms.
+The local government will be required to submit documentation of the review and selection process.
+Any representative hired by a local government to conduct the RFP solicitation or procurement process cannot be subsequently hired by the local government to perform the planning services.

+Professional Services Agreements and Supplemental Conditions

-Once the procurement process is complete and a consultant is hired, grantees may use the sample professional services contract found in the CDBG/NSP Grant Administration Manual, Procurement Chapter, exhibit 3-F (see website) which includes the standard language used in such contracts and the clauses required for CDBG-funded grant contracts.
+Once the procurement process is complete and a consultant is hired, grantees may use the sample professional services contract found in the CDBG Grant Administration Manual which includes the standard language used in such contracts and the clauses required for CDBG-funded grant contracts.
 It is the grantee’s responsibility to include provisions related to all applicable CDBG requirements in any contract or agreement through which CDBG funds are passed on to a contractor or subcontractor.

-The CDBG Supplemental Conditions to Contracts found in CDBG/NSP Grant Administration Manual, Procurement Chapter, exhibit 3-G (see website) must be included in contracts for professional services, even if a contractor prefers to use their existing contract format.
+The CDBG Supplemental Conditions to Contracts found in CDBG Grant Administration Manual must be included in contracts for professional services, even if a contractor prefers to use their existing contract format.
 In both sample formats, the required clauses have been noted with an asterisk.

-CDBG Planning Grant Application
+CDBG Planning Grant Uniform Application

 Montana Community Development Block Grant Program